 3. Candida parapsilosis

 Candida parapsilosis is best known for causing infection among newborns and patients under intensive care.
-Because one of the most common ways for Candida parapsilosis to spread is through hand contact with healthcare professionals, it is a major problem in hospitals.
+Because one of the most common ways for Candida parapsilosis to spread is through hand contact with healthcare professionals, it is a major concern in hospitals.

 4. Candida krusei